-- When there is reasonable suspicion of harm or neglect. - · When the child presents a danger to him/herself or to others. - · When information is revealed that indicates danger to your child or another person. - When disclosure is court-ordered or required by law (e.g. Family Educational Rights & Privacy Act [FERPA])
+- When there is reasonable suspicion of harm or neglect. - · When the child presents a danger to him/herself or to others. - · When information is revealed that indicates danger to your child or another person. - · When disclosure is court-ordered or required by law (e.g. Family Educational Rights & Privacy Act [FERPA])

-See Policy JB/AC - Equal Educational Opportunities/Non-Discrimination and JO - Student Records (Appendix H).
+See Policy JB- Non-Discrimination in Education, Policy AC- Non-Discrimination and JO- Student Records (Appendix H).